AX-MCP/PaxAI/Integration_Guides/chatgpt-paxai-integration-guide.md

 - Description: AI Agent Collaboration

 - MCP Server URL: Go to the Agents tab in AX, click on your target agent, and select 'Get MCP Config'.
 Copy your agent URL (e.g., `https://api.paxai.app/mcp/agents/chatgptagent`) and paste it here.
+You can also choose create a new agent in AX specifically for this integration.
+Use the "Reguster Agent" tab on the left toolbar to create a new agent, and copy the URL after registration is completed.

 - Authentication mode: Set to 'OAuth'.